 Furthermore, many toxins within our environment – from mercury and other heavy metals to plasticizers and pesticides – are actually neurotoxic.
 This means that they damage brain cells and nerve cells.
 Autism is a neurological disorder.
 Do we see the connection yet?

 A study by researchers at the University of California-San Diego indicates that autism most likely forms in the womb.

 The study, published in the Journal of the American Medical Association, examined brains from six autistic children who had died.
 The autopsy results were compared with similar non-autistic children.

 The autistic children were found to have 67% more prefrontal lobe neurons in their brains than the normal children.

 This is important because the bulk of a child’s prefrontal lobe neuron count is produced in the womb.
 This means that the abnormality related to autism is produced when the baby is in the womb.

-Umbilical cord blood evidence
+Neurotoxic umbilical cord blood

 The EWC also confirmed that most of us are harboring dangerous toxins.
 In another study of nine adult participants, blood and urine contained 171 of the 214 toxic chemicals screened.
 These also included the chemicals mentioned above.

 All of these are related to exposure of the various synthetic materials we use, the pollution released into the air by our automobiles and factories, and the toxins released into our waterways by manufacturers and households that use chemicals.
 All of these contribute to our toxin levels, and it is these toxins that are now implicated in many of the expanding diseases we suffer from – including autism.